IIIF/cookbook-recipes/recipe/0219-using-caption-file/index.md

 ## Implementation notes

+Caption, subtitle, and transcription files are text-based files commonly associated with A/V content, each defined for a specific intended use.
 Caption and subtitle file formats are used to mark up the external text track resources in connection with the HTML <track> element of a video file.
-The markup file formats use time tags that allow for time alignment of the video content and the captions or subtitles.
+The markup file formats use time tags that allow for time alignment of the video content with the captions or subtitles.

 Offering the caption file as an Item in the same Annotation `body` that contains the media file itself enables us to express the tight relationship between the two.
-The Item `type` clarifies the relationship.
+The `type` property of the Item clarifies the relationship.

-The linking property of type `seeAlso` is not appropriate because captions and subtitles do not contain metadata about the resource.
-Neither are they an alternative representation of the resource, so the linking property of type `rendering` is also not appropriate.
+A transcription file, on the other hand, is a text-based representation of an audio or video file.
+As an alternative representation of the main resource, a transcription should be added to a resource via a linking property of type `rendering` instead of using the pattern described here.
+See related recipe below.

+## Restrictions

+Formats other than WebVTT are supported in IIIF, but may not be as widely supported in viewers.

 ## Example